mike14747/rmlbb2/docs/schemaValidation.md

             },
             active: {
                 bsonType: 'bool',
-                description: 'active status must be a boolean and is required' },
+                description: 'must be a boolean and is required' },
             posts: {
                 bsonType: 'int',
-                description: 'posts must be a positive integer and is required',
+                description: 'must be an integer with a value of at least 0 and is required',
                 minimum: 0
             },
             registeredDate: {
                 bsonType: 'date',
-                description: 'registeredDate must be a valid ISO Date and is required' },
+                description: 'must be a valid ISO Date and is required' },
             resetPasswordEXpires: {
                 bsonType: 'date',
-                description: 'resetPasswordEXpires, when included, must be a valid ISO Date' },
+                description: 'when included, it must be a valid ISO Date' },
             resetPasswordToken: {
                 bsonType: 'string',
-                description: 'resetPasswordToken, when included, must be a string and 40 characters in length',
+                description: 'when included, it must be a string and 40 characters in length',
                 minLength: 40,
                 maxLength: 40
             }